 Our choirs maintain a tradition of singing for services that has existed for centuries.
 Often they are joined by our orchestra, which also stages concerts throughout the year.
 Great St Mary’s and Michaelhouse are popular concert venues for outside groups: almost any size ensemble can be accommodated, as can even the biggest of audiences.

 Great St Mary’s church has a dual role, as church to the University of Cambridge, and as a Greater Parish church in its own right.
 As a result, the church, unusually, boasts two fine pipe organs.
 The historic University Organ was built at the West End of the Church in 1698, and has since been expanded, most notably by William Hill in 1870.
 It was restored by Mander Organs in 1995.
 The Chancel is home to a three-manual organ by Kenneth Jones, completed in 1991.
 The two organs are used weekly in services, and also at our regular Tuesday Lunchtime Recital series.
-Great St Mary’s also boasts two pianos, which frequently see use for rehearsals, services and concerts.
-Michaelhouse, with its warm yet intimate acoustics is also home to a beautiful Kawaii grand piano, much in demand for chamber music and solo recitals.
+There is also a Yamaha upright piano which is frequently used in services and concerts.
+Michaelhouse, with its warm yet intimate acoustics is also home to a beautiful Kawai grand piano, much in demand for chamber music and solo recitals.

 Choirs and Orchestra

 Our Choral tradition is well-established.
 We offer opportunities for singers of all voice types from the age of five.
 Entry to the main choirs (for singers aged eight and above) is normally by short and friendly audition.
-No audition is needed for our youngest singers in the Junior Choir, nor for moving to the main choirs from the Junior Choir.
+No audition is needed for our youngest singers in the Junior Choir.
 The Director of Music, Sam Hayes, is always keen to hear from keen and committed singers interested in joining our community of music makers here.
 To read more about the choirs, please visit the choirs page.